 2.03.1 All full-time regular employees shall be eligible for paid holiday benefits.
-However employees will not be eligible for the two additional floating holidays until they have been employed for one year and must use the floating holidays in the calendar year which they are given.
+However the employees will not be eligible for the two additional floating holidays until they have been employed for one year.

 Holidays

 2.03.2 The County holidays for the following calendar year shall be determined by the Deaf Smith County Commissioners' Court on or before its last meeting of each December.